+Home Museum Wanted Specs Previous Next

 Profile view of HP9815A

-The 9815 is quite fast, both for math and program functions.
-It can cycle through a program consisting of all "NO OPERATION" instructions (the default content of memory when the machine is powered up) in less than 1/2 second (that's on a machine with the expanded memory option, 1928 steps).
-For math operations, trig functions take at most about 1/4 second.
+The 9815A is surprisingly fast for an early microprocessor-driven calculator, both for its math and program functions.
+It can cycle through a program consisting of all "NO OPERATION" instructions (the default content of memory when the machine is powered up) in less than 1/2 second (that's on a machine with the 1,928 step Option 002 installed).
+For math operations, trig functions take at most about 200 milliseconds.
 Other math functions come up with results virtually instantaneously.
-The printer is used to announce error conditions by printing out a text message indicating the error condition, IE: "ILLEGAL ARGUMENT", or "LOG OF # <=0", or "OVERFLOW" (with the display showing "9.999999999 99" on overflow conditions).
-Being as the printer is so noisy, it is almost startling when an error occurs!
-Error conditions do not lock up the machine, but try to leave the machine in a state where calculations can be resumed (IE: Log of a negative number generates the error condition, but returns the argument to the display).
+The printer is used to announce error conditions by printing out a text message indicating the error condition, for example, "ILLEGAL ARGUMENT", or "LOG OF # <=0", or "OVERFLOW" (with the display showing "9.999999999 99" on overflow conditions).
+Being as the printer is quite noisy, it is almost startling when an error occurs.
+Error conditions do not lock out the keyboard, but try to leave the machine in a state where calculations can be resumed (e.g., trying to calculate the Logarithm of a negative number generates the error condition, but returns the argument to the display).
 The printer can be selected so that it is "OFF" (error messages still print in "OFF" mode), "ALL", where the printer records all operations, and "NORM", where a press of the "PRINT" key (or its shifted function which prints the entire RPN stack) prints the current content of the display.

-For much more detailed and comprehensive information on the HP9815A and other older HP calculators, Dave Hicks' Museum of HP Calculators is a must-visit site.
+For much more detailed and comprehensive information on the HP9815A and other HP calculators, Dave Hicks' Museum of HP Calculators is a must-visit site.

-Text and images Copyright ©1997-2023, Rick Bensene.
+Text and images Copyright ©1997-2025, Rick Bensene.

-All content on this site is not to be gathered, scraped, replicated, or accesed in any way for any use in populating machine learning or intelligence (Artificial Intelligence, a.k.a.
+Content on this site may not to be gathered, scraped, replicated, or accessed in any way for any use in populating machine learning or intelligence (Artificial Intelligence, a.k.a.
 AI) databases, language models, graphs, or other AI-related data structures.
 Such use is a violation of copyright law.
-Any such access will be reported to the Oregon Attorney General and prosecuted to the fullest extent the law allows.
+Any such use will be reported to the Oregon Attorney General and prosecuted to the fullest extent the law allows.